isomerpages/moe-meridiansec/_student-information/Student Assessment.md

 ### 2023 Preliminary Examination Timetable for Secondary 4 and 5

-Please click [here](/files/Assessment%20Matters/2023%20sec%204%20and%205%20prelim%20exam%20timetable.pdf) for the Preliminary Examination Timetable for Secondary 4 and 5.
+Please click [here](/files/Assessment%20Matters/2023%20sec%204%20and%205%20prelim%20exam%20timetable.pdf) for the Preliminary Examinations Timetable.